twister2016/twister/documentation/example_applications.md

 Twister applications can be run in three simple steps.

-1. Create AWS instances for Twister
+1. Create AWS EC2 VMs for Twister
 2. Install and configure Twister
 3. Run Twister Application

-## 1. Create AWS instances for Twister
+## 1. Create AWS EC2 VMs for Twister

-Create two AWS instances "twClient" and "twServer".
+Create two AWS EC2 VMs "twClient" and "twServer".
 Twister application can run in single application.
-Two AWS instances have been created for ease of demonstration.
-Please follow [this guide](/documentation/Twister_AWS.md) for creating AWS instances for Twister.
+Two VMs have been created for ease of demonstration.
+Please follow [this guide](/documentation/Twister_AWS.md) for creating AWS EC2 VMs for Twister.

 Also ensure to connect one additional NIC for use by Twister Application.
 The VMs will automatically reboot one time to apply updates required for Twister.